top of page

 “Well then you must sell this unfinished toy to someone who lives in a palace.
 Not to me.”

 “This is just a whim of mine.
 It is not something I need.
-A present only.
+It is to be a gift only.
 30,000 tomans, And even at such a price, it may not be worth the trouble of buying it.”

 “You know sir.
 I can tell by the way you touched the pieces, you are experienced in such things.
 Perhaps you have been a sailor yourself?.
-Yes, you are nodding your head.
 There, then, you cannot deny the quality of the kit.
 40,000 tomans, and only because I personally want you to have it.”

-“I agree it is a well made toy, although unfinished.
-It is beautiful.
-But I cannot go higher than 32,000.”
+“I agree it is a well made toy, but unfinished But I cannot go higher than 30,000.”

-Ardeshir is very tempted to buy the kit.
-The vendor is getting anxious.
-So close to a sale, Ardeshir can get it easily for 35,000 tomans.
-A very good buy for something so rare and incredible.
+Ardeshir is very tempted.
+The vendor is anxious for a sale, Ardeshir can get it easily for 32,000 tomans.
 He could introduce it to Kaveh’s mother this evening as the Danish teaching technique.
 For that is the idea he has formed.

 In the weeks to come, the lessons could revolve around helping Kaveh to build it.
 Ardeshir would very much like to do that.
 It is almost a lifetime away that he has built such a model.
 And as Kaveh is already interested in kits, it would be very easy to incorporate math lessons in the building of it.
 The parents would be pleased.
-Kaveh would pass his tests with a new understanding.
+Kaveh would pass his tests.
 This is in fact how Ardeshir himself became interested in math.
 Building models.
-Which led to geometry.
-Then architecture.
-Finally naval architecture, for which he gained his degree How long long ago was that?
+How long long ago was that?
 26, 27 years.
 Can he still be that same person who went to Denmark to study, when Denmark seemed like a beacon of adventure and success.

-A car has moved away from the pump, another has driven up.
+A car has moved away from the pump.
 Now he is only one car away.
-Should he spend the money?
+He must move fast.

-The vendor waves the box away. “ It is yours.
-36,000 tomans.
+“ It is yours.
+35,000 tomans.
 That is my last price, a very good price.”
 The man says running along side Ardeshir’s car.

-“No, no.”Ardeshir is impatient to get to the pumps.
-He cannot deal with the man now.
-He tips the box on top of the edge of the window as he moves the car.
-The vendor has no choice but to run and grab it before the box falls to the ground.
+Areshir tips the box on top of the edge of the window as he surges ahead.
+The vendor has no choice but to run and grab it before it falls to the ground.

 Although Ardeshir’s own Khodro has become so useless in many ways, it has one good advantage.
 It is a 4 cylinder car.
-For such cars, and after much proof and paperwork, owners of such cars such as Ardeshir, receive a special gas rationing card which allows them to buy gas at a much lower rate than those others, whose cars eat up much more gas per mile, must pay.
+For such cars, and after much proof and paperwork, owners of such cars receive a special gas rationing card which allows them to buy gas at lower cost.

 The attendant returns the card, and adjusts the pump.
 Ardeshir unlocks his gas cap and inserts the nozzle.